-HBKU, NASEM, and Texas A&M University at Qatar Co-Host 9th Arab American Frontiers Symposium
+HBKU, NASEM, And Texas A&M University At Qatar Co-Host 9Th Arab American Frontiers Symposium

-(MENAFN- Hamad Bin Khalifa University) Doha, October 30, 2023 - Hamad Bin Khalifa University’s (HBKU) College of Science and Engineering (CSE), Texas A&M University at Qatar, and the U.S. National Academies of Sciences, Engineering, and Medicine (NASEM) co-hosted the ninth Arab American Frontiers Symposium between October 23-25 in Doha at the JW Marriott Marquis City Center.
+Doha, Qatar: Hamad Bin Khalifa University's (HBKU) College of Science and Engineering (CSE), Texas A&M University at Qatar, and the US National Academies of Sciences, Engineering, and Medicine (NASEM) recently co-hosted the ninth Arab American Frontiers Symposium recently in Doha at the JW Marriott Marquis City Center.

-Attendees included His Excellency (HE) Dr. Khalid bin Mohamed Al Attiyah, Deputy Prime Minister and Minister of State for Defense Affairs in the, State of Qatar, of the State of Qatar, HE Buthaina bint Ali Al Jabr Al Nuaimi, Minister of Education and Higher Education, HE Sheikh Dr Faleh bin Nasser bin Ahmed bin Ali Al Thani, Minister of Environment and Climate Change, and other esteemed guests from across government, academia, and industry.
+Attendees included Deputy Prime Minister and Minister of State for Defense Affairs, H E Dr. Khalid bin Mohamed Al Attiyah, Minister of Education and Higher Education, H E Buthaina bint Ali Al Jabr Al Nuaimi, Minister of Environment and Climate Change, H E Sheikh Dr Faleh bin Nasser bin Ahmed bin Ali Al Thani and other esteemed guests from across government, academia, and industry.

 The event featured 16 presentations in which researchers from US-based institutions - including the Georgia Institute of Technology, Keck Graduate Institute, the University of California, Davis, the University of Florida, and the University of Pennsylvania participated in and shared insights on topics within these fields.